ichenhe/Wear-Msger/README.md

 1. Add dependence.

-   Add dependence in Module's build.gradle: `implementation "me.chenhe:wear-msger:{version}"`.
+   Add dependence in Module's build.gradle: `implementation "me.chenhe:wearmsger:{version}"`.
    If you are using Android studio below 3.0，please replace `implementation` with `compile`.

 2. Extra dependence. (**v2.0.0 is no longer required**)